 I split up the film into two parts, I watched in two-and-a-half hour segments.
 It was a lot easier to take in, but it still took me awhile to finish it.
 I recommend you split the movie in half unless you do have enough time to watch it in one sitting.

-The Special Features are Fantastic!
+The Special Features Are Fantastic!

-The special features for The Lord of the Rings: The Return of the King extended edition is amazing.
+The special features for The Lord of the Rings: The Return of the King extended edition are amazing.
 While the behind-the-scenes feature is incredible, there are also special features about Cameron Duncan a young filmmaker who was a friend of Peter Jackson who passed away from bone cancer before The Return of the King was finished filming.

 Not only will you see interesting documentaries about the making of the film, but you’ll see a wonderful tribute to their friend Cameron Duncan along with his short films.